Active Learning with Neural Networks: Insights from Nonparametric Statistics: Introduction

 The label complexity presented in \cref{thm:noise_informal} matches the active learning lower bound $\Omega(\eps^{- \frac{d+2\alpha}{\alpha + \alpha \beta}})$ \citep{locatelli2017adaptivity} up to the dependence on the disagreement coefficient (and other logarithmic factors).
 Since $\theta_{\cH_\dnn}(\eps) \leq \eps^{-1}$ by definition, the label complexity presented in \cref{thm:noise_informal} is never worse than the passive learning rates $\wt \Theta(\eps^{-\frac{d+2\alpha + \alpha \beta}{\alpha + \alpha \beta}})$ \citep{audibert2007fast}.
 We also discover conditions under which the disagreement coefficient with respect to a set of neural network classifiers can be properly bounded, i.e., $\theta_{\cH_\dnn} (\eps) = o(\eps^{-1})$ (implying strict improvement over passive learning) and $\theta_{\cH_\dnn} (\eps) = o(1)$ (implying matching active learning lower bound).

 In \cref{sec:abstention}, we develop label complexity guarantees for deep active learning when an additional abstention option is allowed \citep{chow1970optimum, puchkin2021exponential, zhu2022efficient}.
-Suppose a cost (e.g. $0.49$) that is marginally smaller than random guessing (which has expected cost $0.5$) is incurred whenever the classifier abstains from making a predication, we develop the following label complexity guarantees for deep active learning. \begin{theorem} [Informal] There exists an efficient algorithm that constructs a neural network classifier $\wh h_\dnn$ with Chow's excess error $\wt O(\eps)$ after querying $\polylog(\frac{1}{\eps})$ labels. \end{theorem} The above $\polylog(\frac{1}{\eps})$ label complexity bound is achieved \emph{without any low noise assumptions}.
+Suppose a cost (e.g. $0.49$) that is marginally smaller than random guessing (which has expected cost $0.5$) is incurred whenever the classifier abstains from making a predication, we develop the following label complexity guarantees for deep active learning. \looseness=-1

+\begin{theorem} [Informal] There exists an efficient algorithm that constructs a neural network classifier $\wh h_\dnn$ with Chow's excess error $\wt O(\eps)$ after querying $\polylog(\frac{1}{\eps})$ labels. \end{theorem} The above $\polylog(\frac{1}{\eps})$ label complexity bound is achieved \emph{without any low noise assumptions}.
 Such exponential label savings theoretically justify the great empirical performances of deep active learning observed in practice (e.g., in \citet{sener2018active}): It suffices to label a few data points to achieve a high accuracy level.
-Moreover, apart from an initialization step, our algorithm (\cref{alg:abs}) developed for \cref{thm:abs_informal} can be \emph{efficiently} implemented in $\wt O(\eps^{-1})$ time, given a convex loss regression oracle over an appropriately chosen set of neural networks; in practice, the regression oracle can be approximated by running stochastic gradient descent.
+Moreover, apart from an initialization step, our algorithm (\cref{alg:abs}) developed for \cref{thm:abs_informal} can be \emph{efficiently} implemented in $\wt O(\eps^{-1})$ time, given a convex loss regression oracle over an appropriately chosen set of neural networks; in practice, the regression oracle can be approximated by running stochastic gradient descent. \looseness=-1